 Facilitating Mobility of Educational Personnel

-The NASDTEC Interstate Agreement facilitates the movement of educators among the states and other jurisdictions that are members of NASDTEC and have signed the Agreement.
+The NASDTEC Interstate Agreement facilitates the mobility of educators among the states and other jurisdictions that are members of NASDTEC and have signed the Agreement.
 Although there may be conditions applicable to individual jurisdictions, the Agreement makes it possible for an educator who completed an approved program and/or who holds a certificate or license in one jurisdiction to earn a certificate or license in another state or jurisdiction.
 For example, a teacher who completed an approved teacher preparation program in Alabama generally will be able to earn a certificate in Georgia.
 Receiving states may impose certain special requirements which must be met in a reasonable period of time.

 What it is: